Yifei-Zhu/LanGroupWiki/docs/wiki/Authors/author_note_en.md

 [Jump the "Editing Wiki" section](#wiki)

 ## Additional Notes
-  - Please specify the versions of software used, libraries called, etc. If not indicated, it is assumed to be the lastest version.
+  - Please specify the versions of software used, libraries called, etc. If not indicated, it is assumed to be the latest version.
   - All the contents related to the Wiki (including uploaded codes) should be written in a standardized manner.
 If you are unsure about how to write in a standardized manner, you can refer to the examples or guidelines we provide.
 For example, *[How to Write Python Code in a Standardized Manner?](./python_standard_en.md)*